npyalex/Ubiquitous-Connectivity-Project/README.md

     Modified the code to generate squares that fill the screen and are centered in the middle of the sketch, sized in a gradated manner - @maria

+###### Incorporated Tyson's color code & consolidated all code
+    Final update from Monday's testing session.
+Cleaned up code, removed map function in processing to work with Nick's calibration code in Arduino.